 Two more ham terms you might hear of are city and country ham.
 Here is what those mean.

 These hams are rubbed with a dry mix and let to hang dry for months.
 This process produces a complex flavor.
 The ham has to be soaked in water before you cook it.
 Country ham may not be easy to find unless you live in the south.

 I have to search for them in Michigan, not many places carry them.
 For your Easter dinner you will most likely choose a city ham for your Easter meal.

 Instead of a dry mix, a sweet brine is used when this ham is cooked and smoked.
 This is what you will find on sale this week at your local mega mart.
-City ham can further be divided up into 4 groups.
-Check your label to find which one yours falls into.
+I have never actually seen these hams labelled as a city ham.
+The shank and butt ham are both city hams.

 |Ham||No water added to it and contains at least 20% protein|

 |Ham in natural juices||The protein level is no less than around 18%|

 |Ham (water added||It contains 10% added water and a protein level at least at 17%.|